What is VPN split tunneling and how does it work?

 1. You need only specific applications (e.g., a browser) to use the VPN tunnel

-Add these applications to the Tunneled apps list.
+Add these applications to the Tunneled applications list.

 2. You need to route all traffic through the VPN, except for certain applications.